 - In some cases, manual high voltage discharge may be required.
 Follow the established safety protocol and use of appropriate equipment (such as a “discharge stick”) and PPE (i.e. high voltage rated gloves …)

 This example process is far from perfect.
 It relies on an operator to carefully follow each step of the process every time.
 "Remember to put the sign up.
 Remember to take it down.
 Watch the test area."
 There is a lot for an operator to do.
 Still, the main problem you'll experience with any safety system isn't that an operator forgets something, it is that people judge the risk and take short-cuts when they think the risk is small and the reward is worth it.

-Modern hipot test systems are fairly safe so it's easy for people to misjudge the risk in some situations.
+People may misjudge the risk in some situations.
 Make sure everyone knows the risk of each test system.
-Most test systems will just give you an annoying "zap" but some systems might cause real harm.
 Reward people who work safely.
 Don't reward unsafe behavior.